ITA Airways

-Italia Trasporto Aereo S.p.A. (/it/), doing business as ITA Airways (/it/ EE-tah), is the flag carrier of Italy.
+ITA Airways (/it/ EE-tah), (legally incorporated as Italia Trasporto Aereo S.p.A. (/it/)), is the flag carrier of Italy.
 It is owned by the government of Italy, via the Ministry of Economy and Finance, and Lufthansa Group.

 The airline was founded in 2020 as a successor to the bankrupt Alitalia.
 The airline flies to over 70 scheduled domestic, European, and intercontinental destinations.
 Its main hub is the Rome Fiumicino Airport and a focus city is Milan Linate Airport.
-In 2025, ITA Airways announced that the airline will be ending its membership in SkyTeam to join Star Alliance in 2026, as part of the airline's integration into the Lufthansa Group.
+In 2025, ITA Airways announced that the airline had ended its membership in SkyTeam and later joined Star Alliance in April 2026, as part of the airline's integration into the Lufthansa Group.

-History

 Background

 Italy's flag carrier Alitalia had been in operation since 1946.
 It was owned by the Italian government until 2009 when it became a private company after reorganizing and merging with the bankrupt Italian airline Air One.
 Alitalia reorganized again in 2015 after receiving an investment from Etihad Airways, with Air France-KLM already owning a minority stake.
 With multiple failed attempts to make the airline profitable, the airline was placed under extraordinary administration in 2017 just days after Etihad Airways ended its support of Alitalia.
 On 17 May 2017, after the government ruled out nationalizing the airline, it was officially put on the auction block.

 After multiple failed negotiations with Delta Air Lines, EasyJet, Italian railway company Ferrovie dello Stato Italiane and China Eastern Airlines, the Italian government took ownership of the airline in March 2020.
 The government takeover was due in part to the belief the airline would not be able to survive the impact of the COVID-19 pandemic on its own.
 On 10 October 2020, the Italian government signed a decree to allow the airline to reorganize as Italia Trasporto Aereo S.p.A.